paranoid-qrypto/btc-airgap-bridge/README.md

 This tool was built with a "paranoid" mindset, prioritizing security and transparency above all else.

 *   **100% Client-Side:** All operations happen directly in your web browser.
-No data, keys, or transaction information is ever sent to any server, except for the final, signed transaction blob which is broadcast directly to the public XRP Ledger nodes.
+No data, keys, or transaction information is ever sent to any server, except for the final, signed transaction hex which is broadcast directly to public Bitcoin nodes.
 *   **Works Completely Offline:** The tool is a single HTML file with no external dependencies.
 You can download it and run it on a completely air-gapped computer to generate QR codes from signed transaction data.
 *   **Fully Auditable:** The entire source code is contained within a single, human-readable file.
 There are no hidden packages or compiled code.
 What you see is what you get.

 ## Cross-Platform Compatibility

-As a self-contained HTML application, the XRP Airgap Bridge runs on any modern device with a standards-compliant web browser.
+As a self-contained HTML application, the BTC Airgap Bridge runs on any modern device with a standards-compliant web browser.

 *   **Desktop:** Windows, macOS (Intel), macOS (Apple Silicon), Linux
-*   **Android, iPhone, iPad :** Android OS, iOS / iPadOS
+*   **Android, iPhone, iPad:** Android OS, iOS / iPadOS
 *   **Other devices:** E.g. Chromebook, Raspberry Pi, etc.
 *   **Supported Browsers:** Works on all modern browsers, including Chrome, Firefox, Safari, Edge, and Brave.